-Micro Units Development & Refinance Agency Ltd. (MUDRA) is a new organization established by Government of India to implement funding to the non-corporate, non-farm division income producing activities of micro and small enterprises whose credit requirements are below ₹10 Lakh.
+Micro Units Development & Refinance Agency Ltd. (MUDRA) is a new organization established by Government of India to implement funding to the non-corporate, non-farm division income-producing activities of micro and small enterprises whose credit requirements are below ₹10 Lakh.

-The PMMY Scheme was started in April 2015.
+The PMMY scheme was started in April 2015.
 The scheme’s goal is to refinance collateral-free loans proffered by the lenders to poor borrowers.
 This scheme has a corpus of Rs 20,000 crore, under which banks and nonbanking institutions can lend between 50,000 and Rs 10 lakh to small businesspeople.
-Mudra’s unique characteristics comprises of a Mudra Card too, which authorizes way to Working Capital through ATMs and Card Machines
+Mudra’s unique characteristics comprise of a Mudra Card too, which authorizes way to Working Capital through ATMs and Card Machines

 Following the aegis of Pradhan Mantri MUDRA Yojana (PMMY), MUDRA has designed three outcomes i.e. ‘Shishu’, ‘Kishore’ and ‘Tarun’ which are categorized on the basis of the stage of growth, maturity and funding requirements of the beneficiary micro unit.
 These schemes comprise loan amounts as below